teejaydub/grids/README.md

 Next to-dos:

 * Better solving
-  * Add constraint types for KenKen
+  * Add constraint types for KenKen enough to solve KenKen 2
-    * Apply constraints
     * Factor out inverseSet()
-      * Add test for kenken 1
     * Min/max constraints for SumIs to create RegionSymbolLists
     * For any MathOp, generate all possible values for each cell.
       Do this each time, writing results directly to the solution.
       This may replace all that clever factorization (because it's essentially the same algorithm).
     * RegionSymbolLists
       * If a cell is decided, partition the constraint and replace it, like RegionPermutesSymbols.
         Can that share any code with RegionPermutesSymbols?
       * Misfit() just like RegionPermutes
       * Eliminate a symbol set if any symbol in it is eliminated throughout the region.
       * Eliminate a symbol set if there's no permutation of it that can be placed in the region.
         E.g., if you have [[1, 2, 2]] and 2 is available in only one cell in the region.
       * Also include permutation uniqueness check for the set?
 Or just do that with the solution set?
         E.g., if my cells are all in line, I can't have "2 2 6"
     * If a MathOp constraint's region is a subset of a PermuteSymbolsConstraint's region, you can eliminate repetitions like n/2 for +
   * Add more solving techniques and test with "extreme" Sudokus
     * Tree traversal, starting with 2-symbol cells
     * Associate difficulty levels with techniques